Disputes has been saved

 - Production sharing contracts

 The Financial Services industry invests in large, complex structured transactions and as a consequence can be subject to contentious issues such as valuation, modelling and the commercial or economic rationale for transactions.
 In an industry continually influenced by complex economic and technological factors, this can often lead to dispute.

-There are typically numerous transactions of high value and complexity, all subject to factors which are unique to the industry sector and require specialist industry experience and expertise to interpret.
+There are typically numerous transactions of high value and complexity, subject to factors which are unique to the industry sector and will require specialist industry experience and expertise to interpret.

 In addition to providing expert opinion and advice on a range of quantification accounting issues, we have many years of experience of providing:

 - Litigation support

 - Cash flow modelling of structured products